influxdata/sandbox/documentation/static/tutorials/create-alert.md

 ### Use the rule builder

-Navigate to the Rule Builder and click on the `Create Rule` button:
+Navigate to the Rule Builder and click on the `Build Rule` button:

 ![Kapacitor Alerts](/images/kapacitor-rules.png)